yosh-matsuda/cpp-yyjson/README.md

 std::ranges::range_value_t<const yyjson::array&> -> yyjson::writer::const_value_ref
 ```

-The `yyjson::array` is designed to be implemented like STL containers, but extended to allow easy insertion of an empty array and object with `yyjson::empty_array` and `yyjson::empty_object` tag type values, respectively.
+The `yyjson::array` is designed to be implemented like STL containers but extended to allow easy insertion of an empty array and object with `yyjson::empty_array` and `yyjson::empty_object` tag type values, respectively.
 These special modifiers also have a different return type, which is not an array iterator but a reference to a newly inserted empty array/object of type `yyjson::writer::array_ref` or `yyjson::writer::object_ref`.
 These are introduced to optimize the performance by not creating a new JSON array/object; see also the [performance best practices](#performance-best-practices) section.

 Iterator classes are not exposed.
 They are tentatively described as `array_iter` and `const_array_iter` in the above.